flancia-coop/doc.anagora.org/mohammed-aldhari.md

 because Because I don't have any other choice right now Their travel costs are very expensive.
-It is not possible to leave for a country where it is possible to find a job
+It is not possible to leave for a country where it is possible to find a job So I will leave them to the mercy of war